+Vertical walls are constructed by utilizing ALL V1 or ALL V2 Blocks for each course.
 Install blocks on the base course with the Batter Indicator pointing Backward, leading to the corner.
-Remove the Lateral Lock ensuring the standard block is flush with the corner block.
+At the corner location, place a V1 (or V2) block as shown.